omidrezakeshtkar/InnovationHub/README.md

 InnovationHub is open-source software licensed under the MIT License.
 See the `LICENSE` file for more information.

 If I get enough time, I will definitely expand this file with more detailed sections.
 For now, I have only been able to include this much information in the README.md file, and in the future, it will be more complete.
-I will try to address more details and the uses of LLMs even in this README.md file.
+I will try to address more details in this README.md file.
 Even for creating this file, LLMs were used in some parts. 😄